ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/testing-other-targets.rst

     brew install lima

-You can create a guest with the following:
+You can create a guest with the following command:

 .. code-block:: yaml